bring/developer-site/content/api/shipping-guide_2/_index.md

   - title: Shipment environmental data
     content: |
-      For the following Norwegian domestic and Nordic parcel services it is now possible to get data on whether electric and fossil free transportation is used during last mile transport leg of shipment:
+      For the following Norwegian domestic and Nordic parcel services it is now possible to get data on whether fossil free (electric and/or bio) transportation is used during last mile transport leg of shipment:

       * Pakke i postkassen med RFID (3570)
       * Pakke i postkassen (3584)